isotope/isotope_datatrans/README.txt

 For more security please activate the sign parameter security.
 Only with this your payment process is 100% secured.
 You can generate the sign parameter in the datatrans admin panel.

+Note:
+	If you use the sign parameter, it is automatically converted to byte format for you.
+	Just copy it from the DataTrans control panel and isotope-datatrans converts it for you.